The migration of the Indo-European Peoples at the End of the 2nd and at the Beginning of the 1st Mill BC

 t. of Smela, the district center of Cherkassy Region. – The name of the town can have both Slavic and Anglo-Saxon origin (OE smiellan “to weave");

 r.
-Tal, the right tribute of the Teteriv – OE *tǽl “fast” (ge-tǽl "cheerful, lively") ;
+Tal, the right tribute of the Teteriv – OE *tǽl “fast” (in ge-tǽl "cheerful, lively") ;

 t.
-Tarashcha, the district center in the Kiev Region – OE đār «here, hhere», ǽsc “an ash";
+Tarashcha, the district center in the Kiev Region – OE đār «here, there», ǽsc “an ash";

 t.
-Tetiev, the district center in the Kiev region – OE tǽtan “to please, to caress";
+Tetiev, the district center in the Kiev region – OE tǽtan “to reprove, rebuke";

 The spread of sites of Sosnitska culture